Now is the time to get your message out

 Or alternatively drop it into the office at the above address.

 We love meeting listeners - if you see our Outside Broadcast bus near you, come over and say g'day!
-Sadly because of the curreent social distancing, we can't get out and around as we'd like.
+Sadly because of the current social distancing, we can't get out and around as often as we'd like.
 We'll be back out and around the community again as soon as we can do so safely.

 Why not call the studio and say g'day or make a request instead?
 Call (02) 45 899 899 or you can text a request on 0427 899 899